Dragon-Root Arisaema dracontium

 - Flower Description:

 - This plant has slender, tapered, greenish-white spadix exceeding the length of the narrow, pointed spathe.
 It is 4 in. long.
 Blooms in May.
-Jack-in-the-pulpit type bloom
+The tiny male and female flowers are near the bottom of the spadix inside the spathe.

 -